Operation Gisela: British raid triggering Gisela

-At 18:00 the first aircraft began to take-off.
+At 18:00 the first aircraft began to tak -off.
 The first RAF aircraft over Germany were medium bomber variants of the de Havilland Mosquito.
 No. 8 Group RAF committed 89 to bomb Berlin and Würzburg.
 The Mosquitos marked the area with target indicators while 64 others dropped 59 tons of bombs.
-Six Mosquitos marked Würzburg which was then bombed while 24 others each dropped a Blockbuster bomb in a concentrated area east of the river causing a large fire.
+Six Mosquitos marked Würzburg, which was then bombed, while 24 others each dropped a blockbuster bomb in a concentrated area east of the river causing a large fire.
 None of the crews noticed any defence of the target.

-No. 5 Group RAF and No. 1 Group RAF committed 15 and 16 Avro Lancaster bombers to drop naval mines in Oslo harbour.
-Around 36 Mark IV and 54 Mark VI mines.
-One No. 1 Group Lancaster was shot down by a NJG 3 Ju 88 night fighter patrolling the Kattegat near Denmark; Major Werner Husemann achieved his 33rd air victory in this action which was confirmed through British records.
+The task of 5 Group and No. 1 Group RAF, with 15 and 16 Avro Lancaster bombers, was to drop about 36 Mark IV and 54 Mark VI naval mines in Oslo harbour.
+One No. 1 Group Lancaster was shot down by a NJG 3 Ju 88 night fighter patrolling the Kattegat near Denmark; German Major Werner Husemann achieved his 33rd air victory in this action, confirmed through British records.
 No 1 Group claimed a victory against a Ju 88 in return.
 No. 11 Group sent 12 Handley Page Halifax bombers and four Short Stirlings which formed a Mandrel Screen to jam long-range Freya and Würzburg radar.
 They patrolled in orbit for two hours over the North Sea.
 One Mosquito and seven Halifaxes from No. 192 Squadron RAF accompanied No. 4 Group to Kammen while monitoring enemy radio transmissions.

 Other diversion operations included 40 Lancasters, 19 Halifaxes and 35 Vickers Wellingtons from No. 7 Group RAF flying toward the Frisian Islands.
-Some aircraft withdrew owing to mechanical difficulties but 91 dropped 3,721 bundles of Window over the North Sea.
+Some aircraft withdrew owing to mechanical difficulties, but 91 dropped 3,721 bundles of diversionary Window over the North Sea.
 Five Halifaxes, three B-24 Liberators and eight B-17 Flying Fortress also assisted with jamming operations.
 The USAAF committed 24 B-24s to bomb Emden in support of the main force.
 Just before the main attack No. 100 Group committed 10 Halifaxes and six Mosquitos to drop target markers over Meppen to mislead German ground controllers into believing it was the target.
-The bombers struck Ladbergen, and the canal burst its banks, the safety gates were overwhelmed and canal boats were stranded.
-The attack lasted just 25 minutes.
+The bombers struck Ladbergen and the canal burst its banks, the safety gates were overwhelmed, and canal boats were stranded.
+The attack lasted 25 minutes.